ekapratama93/thumbor-custom-feature-detector/README.md

 This is a thumbor extension enabling a custom algorithm for feature detection.
 For comparison between algorithm, you can read this [paper](https://ieeexplore.ieee.org/document/8346440) or this [stackoverflow answer](https://stackoverflow.com/questions/49963061/what-is-the-best-feature-detection/56901836#56901836).
 You can compare it yourself using provided [Jupyter Notebook](FeatureDetection.ipynb).

+This library only works with Thumbor >=7.0.0a1 and Python >=3.6.
+Tested using Thumbor 7.0.0a5 and Python 3.6

 ## Configuration

 You can control which algorithm is used by using `CUSTOM_FEATURE_DETECTOR_ALGORITHM`.
 The supported algorithm is: